Michael Levine (biologist): Discovery of the eve stripe 2 enhancer

 Levine briefly returned to UC Berkeley as a postdoctoral fellow with Gerry Rubin.
 He then joined the faculty of Columbia University, where he "led the discovery of the modular organization of the regulatory regions of developmental genes."
 After isolating the even-skipped (eve) gene, Levine's team determined that each of the seven stripes was produced by separate enhancers.
 With further study they discovered that both a set of activators and a set of repressors worked together to shape the expression of eve in the second stripe, and determined that the repressors shut down only their binding enhancers, leaving other enhancers free of repression.
 Joseph Corbo said of the work, "Before Levine's studies of even-skipped stripe 2, it wasn't clear how you generated spatially restricted patterns of gene expression from initially broad crude gradients of morphogens.
 I think that the even-skipped stripe 2 studies were the defining studies that showed how an organism can interpret those gradients and turn them into specific patterns of gene expression.
 To me that's Mike's crowning achievement."

 Discoveries in the ascidian Ciona

 After earning tenure in only four years at Columbia, Levine moved to UCSD in 1991, where he added the sea squirt, Ciona intestinalis, to his repertoire.
-Although much of Levine's work, including his homeobox studies, has been done in Drosophila Levine's team is also prominent in work with the sea squirt, Ciona intestinalis, an invertebrate that facilitates study of development.
+Much of Levine's work, including his homeobox studies, has been done in Drosophila.
+Levine's team is also prominent in work with the sea squirt, Ciona intestinalis, an invertebrate that facilitates study of development.
 For example, this work included insights into classical myodeterminants and the composition of the notochord, the defining tissue of the chordate phylum.